arteaga7/SQLServer-Python/README.md

     └── config.py       # Contains all configuration params
     └── modules.py      # Contains all functions
     └── settings.py     # Contains all global variables
-    └── .env            # Contains all secret parameers (not provided)
+    └── .env            # Contains all secret parameters (not provided)
 ```